 - Does carbon dioxide cause tooth decay?

-- Does stevia cause tooth decay?
+- Can antibiotics cause tooth decay?

-- Does teething cause baby bottle tooth decay?
+- Do artificial sweeteners cause tooth decay?

-- Does diabetes cause tooth decay?
+- Does honey cause tooth decay?